ibm-cloud-docs/databases-for-mongodb-gen2/howto-getting-connection-strings.md

 For more information, see the [Managing users and roles](/docs/databases-for-mongodb-gen2?topic=databases-for-mongodb-gen2-user-management) page. (--user page needs updates/to be created)

 Unlike Gen 1, Gen 2 deployments do not include a pre-provisioned database admin password.
-To connect, you must (--fix with updated link when page created) [create a service credential](/docs/databases-for-mongodb?topic=databases-for-mongodb-service-credentials&interface=ui), which provides the necessary authentication details for your applications.
+To connect, you must [create a service credential](/docs/databases-for-mongodb?topic=databases-for-mongodb-user-management&interface=ui#user-management-ui), which provides the necessary authentication details for your applications.

 Gen 2 deployments display only private connection details.
 Public endpoints are not available.
 {: note}